 Portugal’s public schools are free for residents and provide solid academic standards.

-The main barrier for UK families is language: teaching is in Portuguese, and although children often adapt within a year or two, newcomers may need extra tutoring.
 For families planning long-term integration, enrolling kids in a public school can be an effective way for them to pick up the language quickly and blend into local culture.

 Private & International Schools